afinemax/Astron_2024/observing_directions.md

 This account on Uranus has all of the observation scripts loaded into the path.

 ## Point the Telescope to the FRB you want to observe:
-Now point the telescope to the FRB you want to observe:

 Run:
 ``` cat /home_local/frb/git/frbscripts/frb.cat```